ionic-team/getting-started-iv-vue/README.md

 1. As we continue with this tutorial, we will just provide the new markup or code that is required.
 Make sure to add the correct imports and component definitions will be up to you.
 1. Notice that this view is returning the full return value of the `useVault()` composition function.
 This is just being done for convenience.
 Normally, you would use destructuring to just grab the bits that are needed in any component or service.

+Build this run it on your device(s).
+You should be able to enter some data and store it in the vault by clicking "Set Session Data."
+If you then shutdown the app and start it again, you should be able to restore it using "Restore Session Data."

 ## Locking and Unlocking the Vault

 Now that we are storing data in the vault, it would be helpful to lock and unlock that data.
 The vault will automatically lock after `lockAfterBackgrounded` milliseconds of the application being in the background.
 We can also lock the vault manually if we so desire.